akissu/WristPlayer/README.md

-# WristPlayer
+# WristPlayer WatchOS 7.x

 WristPlayer is a basic YouTube application for Apple Watch.
 Search, play, control and listen to YouTube videos right on your Apple Watch.

-Note: An iPhone, while not physically used, is still needed nearby.
+~~Note: An iPhone, while not physically used, is still needed nearby.~~

+The intention of this fork is to:
+- Update it to WatchOS 7+
+- Remove dependencies on iOS libraries
+- Remove the iOS app entirely, making it a standalone WatchOS app
+- Add an audio-only option
+- Add preview images, summaries, sign-in, and recommendations
+- Explore streaming options

 # Installation

  Clone this repostory and install WristPlayer with Xcode

+ Additionally:
+ - Provide your own Youtube API key
+ - Provide your own youtube-dl server details
+ - Sign the application with your own certificate

  # Help